Rockefeller Center Christmas Tree: History behind the tree

 In 1955, artist Valerie Clarebout's towering wire herald angels were added to the Channel Gardens in front of the tree near Fifth Avenue.
 Clarebout created the 12 sculptures using 75 points of metal wire each.

-Though the tree typically makes its journey on a truck bed, in 1998 it was flown in from Richfield, Ohio, on the world's largest transport plane.
+Though the tree typically makes its journey on a truck bed, in 1998 it was flown in from Richfield, Ohio, on the world's second-largest transport plane at the time, an Antonov An-124 Ruslan.
 1999 saw Rockefeller Center's tallest tree, a 100 foot spruce from Killingworth, Connecticut.

 In 2001, following the September 11 attacks, the tree was again decorated in hues of red, white and blue.

+Until 2008, the tree is lit following a 10-second countdown.
 Since 2009, the tree is lit following a 5-second countdown and since 2011, the tree lighting ceremony has been followed by the singing of Joy to the World performed by a choir.
 In 2018, Kellie Pickler sang this song following the lighting ceremony.
 Until 2018, the lighting was the last moment of the program, and has since been moved to the last ten minutes.

+In 2014, mayor Bill de Blasio did not attend the tree lighting ceremony due to the protests that had started after a grand jury's decision in the Eric Garner case.
+In 2025, mayor Eric Adams did not attend the ceremony for an undisclosed reason.